 Adventure therapy has been defined as counseling that is undertaken in the outdoors.
 One aspect of adventure therapy is using real or perceived risk to assist in accomplishing the desired change in the student being counseled.

 The American Therapeutic Recreation Association defines therapeutic recreation as "a treatment service designed to restore, remediate and rehabilitate a person's level of functioning and independence in life activities, to promote health and wellness as well as reduce or eliminate the activity limitations and restrictions to participation in life situation caused by illness or disabling conditions."

 What can I expect?

-Eight adventure activities in eight weeks.
-Students will meet at least once per week.
-Students spend most of their time in situations of 'perceived risk', meaning students will practice how to respond rather than react in the face of adversity.
+Eight adventure activities in eight weeks (with an exception to major holidays).
+Students will meet once per week and spend most of their time in situations of 'perceived risk', meaning students will practice how to respond rather than react in the face of adversity.
 It is an intense experience that can immediately be put into action.

 In addition, students and parents will complete a workbook throughout the course.
-Some of these assignments include reading, watching videos, journaling, team-building exercises, service projects.
+Some of these assignments include reading, watching videos and journaling.
 The work involves receiving feedback and providing constructive criticism.